International tax gap series

 Example:

-Income from U.S. Territories
+Income from U.S. territories

 If you are a U.S. citizen, national or resident and you own and operate a business in Puerto Rico, Guam, the Commonwealth of the Northern Mariana Islands, American Samoa, or the U.S. Virgin Islands, you must pay tax on your net earnings from self-employment (if they are $400 or more) from those sources.
 You must pay the self-employment tax whether or not the income is exempt from U.S. income taxes (or whether or not you must otherwise file a U.S. income tax return).
 Attach Schedule SE (Form 1040), Self-Employment Tax to your U.S. income tax return.